sjn/introducing-se/README.md

 * Schiesser, Ulrike
 * Säde, Ragnar (SE Discord)

-Furthermore, some content is inspired from SE conversations published on YouTube over many years.
+Some content is inspired from SE conversations published on YouTube and on Discord over many years.
 Please see the Steet Epistemology website for viewing guides.

 ## Inspiration